 In March of 1974, he filed for (and subsequently received) permission to convert the property from a single-family dwelling and medical office into ten apartments and a medical office.
 In its June 8, 1976. decision allowing the change of use, the Board of Appeal noted that the July 18, 1972, purchase and sale agreement between Andrew Saggese and Alexander Ferran described the property as an “8 unit apartment and commercial building.”

 Although granted by the Board of Appeal, the permit is marked “abandoned.”

-In May of 1978, Dana M. DeLuca and his wife, Susan J. (Bordewieck) DeLuca, purchased 353 Commonwealth from Andrew Saggese.
-In June of 2004, they transferred the property to themselves as trustees of the Commonwealth Realty Trust.
+On May 24, 1978, 353 Commonwealth was acquired from Andrew Saggese by Dana M. DeLuca and his wife, Susan J. (Bordewiek) DeLuca.
+On June 15, 2004, they transferred the property to themselves as trustees of the Commonwealth Realty Trust.